Latvia declares state of emergency along its Belarus border - NewsBreak

 Latvia has a nearly 175-kilometer (109-mile) border with Belarus.
 Currently only border guards can patrol the border.

-The BNS, quoting Latvia's State Border Guard, said between Aug.
+BNS, quoting the State Border Guard, said between Aug.
 6 and Aug.
 10, 283 people were detained for crossing the border from Belarus, bring the total for 2021 so far to 343 people.

 The three Baltic countries, which all are members of the 27-nation EU, have accused the government of Belarus’ authoritarian President Alexander Lukashenko of encouraging the migrant flow in retaliation for the EU sanctions against his country following the diversion of a passenger plane to arrest a dissident journalist aboard.